SE-Stuttgart/riot/webapp/README.md

  - grunt **test**: Run the unit tests.

 ### Yeoman
 For further automation the [Yeoman](http://yeoman.io/) project is used.
-The project structure uses the [angular generator](https://github.com/yeoman/generator-angular) which has additional generators for adding new angular controllers, directives, filters and much more.
+The project structure uses the [cg-angular](https://github.com/cgross/generator-cg-angular) which has additional generators for adding new angular views, directives, filters and much more.
 Read the github page of the angular generator for further details.

 This means for common tasks you will simply run a command and don't need to create and integrate the files manually.